Appalalala/SC1015-Mini-Project/README.md

    This model although had a higher accuracy, had an even higher False Negative Rate.

    ### Using GridSearch CV to find Best Model
-   We attempted to use GridSearch CV to find the best Model for Random Forest.
+   We attempted to use `GridSearch CV` to find the best model for `Random Forest`.

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/3a66b653-623a-4e03-bb5b-658484e3012f" width="600">

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/13733577-5219-44af-9bb9-e4f5a6556234" width="600">

-   Although this model had higher accuracy,we realized that the False Negative Rate is too undesirable as it classifies everything as having no Heart Attack Risk.
+   Although this model had higher accuracy, we realized that the False Negative Rate is too undesirable as it classifies everything as having no Heart Attack Risk.

    ### Best Random Forest Iteration

-   For our final model for Random Forest Machine Learning, we decided to adjust and balance the data when building the model.
+   For our final model for `Random Forest Machine Learning`, we decided to adjust and balance the data when building the model.

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/82f54208-15d4-4e0a-8a57-a6db36f08629" width="600">

    We attained our highest accuracy while also having a higher True Positive Rate and much Lower False Negative Rate.

 ## 4. K-Nearest Neighbour Machine Learning
-K-Nearest Model is a supervised learning classifier that is non-parametric and distance based.
+`K-Nearest Model` is a supervised learning classifier that is non-parametric and distance based.
 Based on the fact that data points with similar characteristics usually belong in the same class, it tries to locate all nearest neighbouring data points to figure out the class that the particular data point belongs to.

 Firstly, we standardise our data variables to ensure that all variables are of the same scale to prevent unnecessary domination.